 For its terminals, the NTC pools all the different operational requirements and information to create a complete overview.
 In doing so, it is able to detect potential conflict situations at an early stage and develop solutions – always with the aim of optimising the port as a whole.

-For its partner terminals, the NTC pools all the different operational information to create a complete overview.
-This enables it to identify conflict situations at an early stage and develop solutions.
-Any terminal in the Port of Hamburg can become a partner of the NTC.
-For the Hamburg Vessel Traffic Service Centre and the Elbe pilots, the NTC takes charge of coordinating communications across all terminal facilities on behalf of the terminals.
-Conversely, the NTC is available 24 hours a day as a point of contact for the authorities and pilots.
+For the Hamburg Vessel Traffic Service Centre and the Elbe pilots, the NTC takes charge of coordinating communications across all facilities on behalf of the terminals.
+The NTC is also available as a central point of contact for the authorities and pilots.

 Office address: Container Terminal Tollerort, Am Vulkanhafen 30, 20457 Hamburg

 Phone: +49 40 74001-4333